 University of Washington (UW)

-UW is renowned for computer science, engineering, business, and medical sciences.
-Not to mention, the UW School of Medicine is consistently ranked among the top medical programs in the nation.
+The University of Washington is renowned for computer science, engineering, business, and medical programs.
+Not to mention, the UW School of Medicine is consistently ranked among the top in the nation.

-- Location: Seattle, WA – an urban campus with access to major industries like tech, healthcare, and business.
+- Location: Seattle, WA, an urban campus with access to industry leaders in the tech, healthcare, and business spheres

-- Size of Campus: Approx. 700 acres, featuring state-of-the-art research facilities and historic landmarks.
+- Campus Size: Approx. 700 acres, featuring state-of-the-art research facilities and historic landmarks

 Washington State University (WSU)

-WSU is strong in agriculture, veterinary medicine, communications, and business.
-It’s also home to the Edward R. Murrow College of Communication, producing top journalists and media professionals.
+Washington State University has very strong agriculture, veterinary medicine, communications, and business programs.
+It’s also home to the Edward R. Murrow College of Communication, which has produced top journalists and media professionals.

-- Mission & Values: Focuses on applied sciences, agriculture, and community engagement.
+- Mission & Values: Focused on applied sciences, agriculture, and community engagement

-- Size of Campus: Approx. 1,700 acres, with a mix of historic buildings and modern research facilities.
+- Campus Size: Approx. 1,700 acres, with a mix of historic buildings and modern research facilities

-- Size of Student Body: Approximately 22,000 undergraduate students across multiple campuses.
+Student Body: Approximately 22,000 undergraduate students across multiple campuses

 Compare and Contrast